 But in order for it to be successful, our environmental policy and legislation needs to continue to be driven by European and world developments as protecting our planet and building a better environment requires a coordinated, global approach.

 The EU as a whole has its own framework - an Environmental Action Programme (EAP) - to ensure care of the environment is taken into consideration at every stage of all EU decision making.

-Ireland is currently lagging behind the EU average in the areas of climate change and energy, with the share of renewable energies at 7.2% of energy consumption, a 8.8 percentage point distance from the country’s Europe 2020 target of 16%.
+Ireland is currently lagging behind the EU average in the areas of climate change and energy, with the share of renewable energies at 7.8% of energy consumption.

 There are concerns over Irish implementation of EU legislation that protects peat bog habitats included in Natura 2000.
 As well as being an endangered form of biodiversity, peat bogs are critical carbon stores and they provide important ecosystem services such as flood prevention.